Better Baker Club

 What Makes This Raising Cane’s Bread Recipe Unique

-If you’ve ever bitten into a slice of Cane’s Texas toast, you know it’s not your average loaf.
-This isn’t fluffy sandwich bread or crusty artisan sourdough—it’s in a category all its own.
-What makes it special?
+If you’ve ever bitten into a slice of Cane’s Texas toast, you know what makes it special...

 • Golden brown on top